itrnka/ha-framework/docs/models.md

 When we execute read operation on datasource, read method in service transforms loaded row into our model, write method in service converts model to datasource row and writes it.

-Model in *ha* framework is extended from abstract `ha\Internal\DefaultClass\Model\ModelDefaultAbstract` (and so implements interface `ha\Internal\DefaultClass\Model\ModelDefaultAbstract\Model`).
+Model in ha framework must impelemnt interface `ha\Internal\DefaultClass\Model\ModelDefaultAbstract\Model`.
+By default, recommended way is using models, which are extended from abstract `ha\Internal\DefaultClass\Model\ModelDefaultAbstract` (class implements required interface).
 This provides default model functionality.
-Extending is recommended, but you can use your custom impleementation by interface (but next complex functionality described in this document will be not implemented automatically).
+Extending is recommended, but you can use your custom implementation by interface (but next complex functionality described in this document will be not implemented automatically).

-Note: ORM based functionality for models is wrong way.
+> Note: ORM based functionality for models is wrong way.
 ORM is very slow and is directly and inseparably depended on concrete datasource instance.
 Principe used for models in *ha* framework is datasource independent and is very flexible.
 So models are absolutely separated from datasources and can be used in future for other datasources without code changes.
 Also datasource can be removed from application without model changes.
 This is very important for code reusability.
 The same models can be used accross multiple projects.

 ## Working with models